dehorsley/tikz-scripts/README.md

 To prevent this, I recommend you export your figure with `matlab2tikz(...,'maxChunkLength',Inf)`

-I highly recommend running this with [PyPy](http://pypy.org/) as it gives about a 25x speed improvment.
+I highly recommend running this in [PyPy 2.5][PyPy] instead of the usual python interpreter as it gives about a 25x speed improvement.

 ## pdf2pdf
 Modified version of eps2eps.
 In most cases it will reduce the size of a PDF file.